arkency/posts/posts/2017-11-16-decoding-json-with-unknown-structure-with-elm.md

 <!-- more -->

+_This post has been updated after I have received some valuable feedback._

 [Paweł](/by/pacana/) and I have been working recently on a web interface for [RailsEventStore](https://railseventstore.org).
 The main goal is to have a dashboard in which one could examine stream contents and look for particular